SinaSys/items_selector/README.md

 <br>

 # Introduction
 This package provides a flexible and customizable solution for selecting items from a list.
 It supports both single and multi-selection modes, as well as the ability to define initial items (either fixed and non-selectable or selectable).
-The package offers versatile display options, including scrollable lists (horizontally or vertically) and grid views.
+The package offers versatile display options, including scrollable lists (horizontally or vertically), grid views, and wrap-based layouts for dynamic, multi-line item arrangements.
 Additionally, it is fully generic and supports all data types, making it adaptable to various use cases.

 <br>

 # Features
 - Supports all primitive data types (e.g., int, String, etc.), enums, and custom classes.
 - Built-in state management handled by the package.
 - Provides both single-select and multi-select options.
 - Fully customizable widgets for selected and unselected states.
 - Displays scrollable lists horizontally or vertically.
--  Supports grid view layouts.
+- Supports grid view and wrap-based layouts for flexible item arrangement.
 - Ability to define initial items (selectable or non-selectable).
--  Animation support
+- Animation support.

 <br>